 Policies and Benefits

 In addition to the coverage as described above and in the plan document, all post docs and their adult dependents are eligible to access the Joseph B. Trainer (JBT) Health and Wellness Center as their primary health care provider.
 At the Center, post docs and their adult dependents can access medical and behavioral health appointments.
-Beginning 07/01/2015, JBT will begin accepting and billing insurance for all primary care visits; however, you will NOT be subject to co-pay or billing to their insurance.
-Please note that if you would like to see a provider outside of the Center, you will need a referral.
-The referrals require a 20-30 minute appointment at the Center and will need to be renewed annually.
+Beginning 07/01/2015, JBT will begin accepting and billing insurance for all primary care visits; however, you will NOT be subject to co-pay or deductibles when you use JBT's Primary Care clinic.
+Behavioral health services are not affected by this change.
 All child dependents may continue to see their regular pediatrician.
 For more information, please see the JBT Health and Wellness Center website.